OneleNohaba/academic-projects/README.md

 ## Repository Structure

 ### Year 1
-- **[INF154 Practical 10](./Year%201/INF154Pract10u21507628)** - A windows forms Dice Game that has the ability to roll a die, store the rolled value into an array which mathematical analysis can be performed on such as getting the average of the rolls.
+- **[INF154 Practical 10](./Year%201/INF154Pract10u21507628)** - A Windows Forms dice game app that can roll a die, store rolled values in an array, and perform mathematical analysis such as calculating the average of the rolls.
-  - **Tech Stack**: .NET 6.0, Windows Forms App
+  - **Tech Stack**: .NET 6.0, Windows Forms
   - **Key Features**: Random number generator
-    - Analysis of rolls: Sum, average and grouping of rolls
+    - Analysis of rolls: sum, average, and grouping of rolls
-    - Display of Previous rolls, Image of rolled dice and Output for Analysis.
+    - Display of previous rolls, image of rolled dice, and analysis output
+  - **Learning Outcomes**:
-  - **Learning Outcomes**: Random number generation
+    - Random number generation
-    - Windows Forms App design and manipulation (Throughout the whole semester Module*)
+    - Windows Forms app design and manipulation (covered throughout the semester module)
     - Arrays
-    - Array functions and additional application of arrays and lists.
+    - Array functions and additional applications of arrays and lists
     - String manipulation
-    - Critical thinking and basic arithmetics.
+    - Critical thinking and basic arithmetic

+- **[INF164 Assignment 2](./Year%201/INF164%20Assignment2)** - A demo personal portfolio website with some interactive functionality.
+  - **Tech Stack**: HTML, CSS, JavaScript
+  - **Key Features**: Portfolio website
+    - A JavaScript counter
+  - **Learning Outcomes**:
+    - Web design
+    - JavaScript functions
+    - CSS properties and design

 ### Year 2
-- **[Project 3](./year-2/project-3)** - Brief description of what the project does
+- **[INF271 Assignment 3](./Year%202/Assignment%203)** - The third and final assignment for the module: a website for a non-existent library that manages book borrowing and returns and includes reporting features.
-  - **Tech Stack**: List technologies used
+  - **Tech Stack**:
+    - ASP .NET Core Web App MVC (C#)
+    - Microsoft SQL Server
-  - **Key Features**: Highlight main functionality
+  - **Key Features**:
+    - Book lending mechanism
+    - Adding, editing, and deleting books
+    - Viewing book status
+    - Reporting for insights into the library
-  - **Learning Outcomes**: What skills were developed
+  - **Learning Outcomes**:

-- **[Project 4](./year-2/project-4)** - Brief description of what the project does
+    - Microsoft SQL database management
+    - Bootstrap 5 usage
+    - MVC page composition
+    - Asynchronous processing using Entity Framework
+    - DOM manipulation with jQuery
+    - LINQ/Lambda expressions
+    - Use of add-ons and third-party integrations in MVC

+- **[INF271 Assignment 1](./Year%202/CapeMint%20Project)** - The first individual assignment for the module: a portal for a tourism management company called CapeMint Holdings.
-  - **Tech Stack**: List technologies used
+  - **Tech Stack**:
+    - ASP .NET Core Web App MVC (C#)
+    - Browser local storage
-  - **Key Features**: Highlight main functionality
+  - **Key Features**:
+    - Hotel booking/reservation
+    - Meal booking
+    - Caterer management
+    - Reporting dashboard
-  - **Learning Outcomes**: What skills were developed
+  - **Learning Outcomes**:
+    - Application of Bootstrap for Responsive Web Development
+    - Exporting data to a text file
+    - Application of jQuery and JavaScript
+    - Extensions, add-ins, and prefabricated code libraries

 ### Year 3
-- **[Capstone Project](./year-3/capstone-project)** - Brief description of what the project does
+- **[Capstone Project](./year-3/capstone-project)** - The year-long final-year project: a volunteer and event management system with complementary features.
+The system supported EPI-USE Africa consultants and employees volunteering for events created by `erp.ngo`, the NGO branch of groupelephant.com (the parent company of EPI-USE).
-  - **Tech Stack**: List technologies used
+  - **Tech Stack**:
+    - ASP .NET Core Web API (C#)
+    - MS SQL
+    - Angular
+    - Ionic
+    - Docker
-  - **Key Features**: Highlight main functionality
+  - **Key Features**:
+    - User registration and sign-in
+    - Event management (create, read, and delete)
+    - Robust email notifications
+    - Donations to events and initiatives
+    - Monetary donations handled through the PayFast API
+    - Google Maps API for event locations
+    - PDF signing through a third-party API: DocuSeal
+    - Extensive user help functionality
+    - FAQ management
+    - Event feedback management with media uploads
+    - Event check-in through a mobile app (Ionic)
+    - System backup and restoration
+    - Audit trails
+    - Extensive business-centered reports
-  - **Learning Outcomes**: What skills were developed
+  - **Learning Outcomes**:
+    - Agile project management (Jira, Confluence, and Kanban)
+    - Translation of business requirements into features
+    - Documentation of the SDLC
+    - Data modelling (UML and traditional)
+    - Deployment to production (cloud-based; we chose AWS EC2)
+    - Working with a real-world client to develop a system
+    - Demonstration of programming and development to solve a real-world problem using the skills and technologies learned during the course

 ## About